stpaloma23/codepath-prework/README.md

 I used w3 schools to read about javascript and css

 2. What was a challenge you encountered in creating this submission (be specific)?
 How did you overcome it? (recommended 200 - 400 words)
-  I was having dificulty applying the photo.
+  I was having difficulty applying the photo.
 At first I thought I had to insert the image in the html, ands then use javascript to toggle the image on and off when the button was pressed.
 Then after lookin at W3 schools I discovered that CSS has a property called background-image where i could easily replace the darker color with an image.
 I also initially had some trouble with the javascript syntax because I never worked with the language before.
-I was able to apply my previous python knoowledge of if statements for for loops to better understand the language.
+I was able to apply my previous python knowledge of if statements and for  loops to better understand the language.

-3. What questions about web development do you have after completing your submission? (recommended 100 - 300 words) I want to learn more about javascript and the different librasries and features it posesses.
-I like being able to bring my website to "life" by implemening javascript.
+3. What questions about web development do you have after completing your submission? (recommended 100 - 300 words) I want to learn more about javascript and the different libraries and features it contains.
+I like being able to bring my website to "life" by implementing javascript.
 So I would like to explore this language more.
-I am also curoius how these skills apply to building the front end and backend aspects of web development.

 4. If you had a few more hours to work on this project, what would you spend them doing (for example: refactoring certain functions, adding additional features, etc).
 Be specific. (recommended 100 - 300 words)
 I would like to learn how to make this into a multilevel game.
 Lets say after 3 completed rounds, you move on to another "field" of flowers where there are more "flowers" and each time the game gets faster.